FerdinandSu/FerdinandSu/README.md

   "TypeScript", // Frontend developer, using Angular.
   "C", // Most of undergraduate students should have learned.
   "python", // Most of undergraduate students should have learned.
-  "Visual BASIC", // My first developing language "C++", // Most of undergraduate students should have learned, but too difficult.
+  "Visual BASIC", // My first programming language.
+  "C++", // Most of undergraduate students should have learned, but too difficult.
   "Java", // Most of undergraduate students should have learned, but I dislike this.
   "JavaScript" // Hardly used, but I did learn that ...